sola-st/wasm-r3/README.md

 ```

 You can see that given the oracle script [evaluation/oracle/fixed-by-4e3e221.py](evaluation/oracle/fixed-by-4e3e221.py) and input Wasm [evaluation/benchmarks/ffmpeg/ffmpeg.wasm](evaluation/benchmarks/ffmpeg/ffmpeg.wasm) with size 5,356,751 bytes, RR-Reduce was able to reduce the code size to less than 0.01% of input in terms of code size.

-Note that time measurement might differ depending on your hardware setup.

 ### Running the mini-experiments.